puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 > [!NOTE]
 > This article applies to Microsoft Edge version 77 or later.

-## Available group policies
+## Edge policy documentation

-This table lists all of the browser-related group policies avaiable in this release of Microsoft Edge.
+This table lists all of the browser-related group policies available in this release of Microsoft Edge.
 Use the links in the table to get more details about specific policies.

 |Policy Name|Caption|
 |-|-|